-LYNCHBURG, Va. — A disability insurer did not abuse its discretion in terminating a claimant’s long-term disability (LTD) benefits because the evidence supports the insurer's conclusion that the claimant was not disabled as an engineer under the plan’s any-occupation standard, a Virginia federal judge said March 23 (Melvin Moore v.
-Life Insurance Company of North America, No. 17-030, W.D.
-Va., 2018 U.S. Dist.
-LEXIS 48313).
+SALT LAKE CITY — A disability insurer did not abuse its discretion in denying a claim for long-term disability (LTD) benefits because substantial evidence supports the disability insurer's decision, a Utah federal magistrate judge said Sept.
+23 (Jennifer L. v.
+United of Omaha Life Insurance Co., No. 18-848, D. Utah, 2020 U.S. Dist.
+LEXIS 175702).

 TUCSON, Ariz. — An Arizona federal magistrate judge on Sept.
 23 denied a disability insurer's motion to quash four subpoenas related to the insurer's independent physician's employment history after determining that the disability claimant has shown good cause for the delay in issuing the subpoenas after the close of discovery (Herbert Jalowsky M.D. v.
 Provident Life and Accident Insurance Co., et al., No. 18-279, D. Ariz., 2020 U.S. Dist.
 LEXIS 174920).

 SACRAMENTO, Calif. — A disability insurer properly offset a claimant's long-term disability (LTD) benefits based on settlement proceeds awarded to the claimant, a California federal judge said Sept.
 22, noting that the disability plan at issue clearly permits the offset (Fadi G. Haddad v.
 SMG Long Term Disability Plan, et al., No. 16-1700, E.D.
 Calif., 2020 U.S. Dist.
 LEXIS 173981).